StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 ### Rewrite queries in View Delta Join scenarios

 StarRocks now supports rewriting queries based on asynchronous materialized views with Delta Join, which means that the queried tables are a subset of the materialized view's base tables.
 For example, queries of the form `table_a INNER JOIN table_b` can be rewritten by materialized views of the form `table_a INNER JOIN table_b INNER JOIN/LEFT OUTER JOIN table_c`, where `table_b INNER JOIN/LEFT OUTER JOIN table_c` is the Delta Join.
 This feature allows transparent acceleration for such queries, thereby preserving the flexibility of the query and avoiding the huge cost of building wide tables.
+From v3.1, StarRocks supports query rewrite in View Delta Join scenarios for Hive Catalog.

 View Delta Join queries can be rewritten only when the following requirements are met: